arschles/go-in-5-minutes/episode0/README.md

 ## Outline

-1. We want to execute our code ("business logic") in isolation
+1. Execute your code in isolation
-  - It shouldn't talk to external databases, APIs, etc...
+2. Swap out dependencies with local implementation.
+Example: [Redis client](http://godoc.org/github.com/hoisie/redis)
-2. Achieve this isolation by swapping out dependencies with local implementations
+3. Other languages:
-  - Example: replace a [Redis client](http://godoc.org/github.com/hoisie/redis) with a local implementation
+  - Reflection
-3. Other languages use reflection, monkey patching and other methods.
-These are magic
+  - Monkey patching
-  - The Go Way = simplicity
+  - Magic
-4. Pass an `interface`, swap out the Redis client with your local impl
+4. The Go Way = simplicity.
+Use an `interface`